philion/taskbot/README.md

 - think about: discord wrapper for any of the Task Manager project. really just a question of backing store.
 - generic discord wrapper for any CLI?
 - containerize the bot
 - pytest reports, and how are they stored in GH actions?
+See: https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-python
 - better formatting on the results, length<2000, cols to display, etc.
 - separate unit from intergration tests.